tsatria03/CookyCraze/docks/readme.txt

 If you want a different quest, arrow to it and press the reroll button.
 Rerolling replaces only that quest with a new random one of the same difficulty.
 The reroll button does not appear when a required quest is focused.
 Rerolling deducts a cost from a configurable stat, and the cost increases each time using compounding scaling.
 The reroll count resets at the start of each prestige cycle so costs go back to base.
+The reroll_warning setting in quests.table controls how the reroll button behaves when a quest is complete.
+See the configuration file reference for details.

 Prestige.
 Reset your progress and earn a permanent bonus that carries into every future run.